linnarsson-lab/BackSPIN/tutorial_fselection.md

 ### Feature selection with BackSPIN

-**Note:** This feature only works if you're running BackSPIN using Python, i.e. `python backSPIN.py [options]`, and you have `numpy`, `scipy` and `scikit-learn` installed.
-The binary versions do not support feature selection; in that case, use ceftools for feature selection.

 Feature selection in BackSPIN is as easy as passing the `-f N` option, which will select the top N genes based on the noise criterion described above.
 In other words, to cluster the `oligos.cef` dataset based on the top 500 noisiest genes, do this:

 ```